simonhasan/asap-microbit-rover-lessons/docs/lessons/lesson-02.md

 ![tinkercad-bracket-01](assets/tinkercad-bracket-01.jpg)

 - Students 3D print their designs.
+Make sure students follow all the safety procedures established for using the 3D printer.
 Oversee the 3D printing of the motor brackets.

 ![3d-printing-bracket](https://i.imgur.com/VuvqBtw.gif)